JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 fun signalCheck(signalStatus: Any) {
     if (signalStatus is Postponed || signalStatus is Declined) {
-        // signalStatus is smart cast to a common supertype Status signalStatus.signal()
+        // signalStatus is smart-cast to a common supertype Status signalStatus.signal()
-        // Prior to Kotlin 2.0.0, signalStatus is smart cast
+        // Prior to Kotlin %kotlinEapVersion%, signalStatus is smart cast
         // to type Any, so calling the signal() function triggered an
         // Unresolved reference error.
 The signal() function can only
         // be called successfully after another type check: